Aging and health

 This research group is a collaboration between the Division of Physiotherapy and the Aging Research Center (ARC) at Karolinska Institutet.

-- The effect of sedentary behavior and physical activity patterns on health in old age
+- The effect of physical exercise interventions on functioning and health in old age

 - Social Health And Reserve in the Dementia patient journey (SHARED)

 - Preventing functional decline in acutely hospitalized older patients – effect of a simple exercise program versus individualized multicomponent training (PREV FUNC study)